Academy Sports and Outdoors Logo

 How to Size a Softball Glove

 To find the perfect size of softball glove for your hand, flex your hand and measure from the tip of your index finger to the start of your wrist.
-Glove sizes are measured by inches so be sure to write this number down.
-The right-sized glove will feel snug — not tight — and can vary by age or position.
+Glove sizes are measured by inches, so be sure to write this number down.
+The right-sized glove will feel snug—not tight—and can vary by age or position.

 Catcher's mitts are measured by circumference instead of length to provide a better idea of the catching area.